Table of Contents

 Appearance

 Ayam Cemanis are a striking sight.
-Covered in black feathers, it radiates a beetle-green plasmatic play of color in sunlight is absolutely stunning.
+Covered in black feathers, it radiates a beetle-green plasmatic play of color in sunlight that is absolutely stunning.

-They are muscular and strong in appearance with close fitting feathers, not unlike a game bird.
+They are muscular and strong in appearance with close-fitting feathers, not unlike a game bird.
 They strike a confident pose and are always at alert.

-Breed Standard
+- Breed Standard

 The American Poultry Association has not recognized the Ayam Cemani.
 The US Ayam Cemani club is actively working on a standard of perfection for this breed.